julianh65/ML_Learning/README.md

 This project is a work in progress.
 Feedback, suggestions, and discussions are welcome!

+For the sake of time some papers will just be a read and not a reimplement.
+I've noted which ones in the implementation goal.

 ### Phase 1 - Core Learning Mechanics

 | #   | Paper (Year)                          | Implementation Goal                                             | Status |